thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] bug: getting the current selection from the cookie should take into account which player - currently any new player who joins also gets this value
 			- [x] bug: cookies get overwritten by another game on the same machine.
 When both players have selected refresh the first one to select and her choice will be gone
 		- [-] split into distinct games
-			- [-] display a victories count
+			- [x] display a victories count
+			- [-] bug: its only updating for the active user
+			- [] persist victories in cookie to handle reload
-			- [] "i want to play again" button once results are shown
+			- [] "i want to play again" button once results are shown - if both players click it then state is reset
 		- [] hide the other players choice until you've made yours
 		- [] opponent status text
 			- [] "you have no opponent - send them this link to start the game"